dwarmstrong/homebin/README.rst

     sync $HOME to DESTINATION
 timeToCount.py
-    measure clock time for a device to count from 0 to *x* in increments of 1 vboxshot
+    measure clock time for a device to count from 0 to *x* in increments of 1 tplWatch.py
+    check to see if Toronto Public Library has added an item to catalogue vboxshot
     capture screenshot of a virtualbox session yt-audio